Are You Addicted to Love? Love Addict Test

 26. I have difficulty setting appropriate boundaries in relationships.
 Yes __ No __

-27. I have trouble taking care of my own needs and wants and place my partner's needs and wants, over my own.
+27. I have trouble taking care of my own needs and placing my partner's needs over my own.
 Yes __ No __

 Yes __ No __

-29. Despite the evidence, I often tell myself my relationship will get better; and that my partner will be like he or she was in the beginning.
+29. Despite the evidence, I often tell myself my relationship will improve and my partner will eventually be like he or she was initially.

 Yes __ No __